© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Broughton Castle: fortified house and moat is a scheduled monument protected by Historic England under reference 1020968.
 View the official record →

-Broughton Castle is a fortified house situated in Oxfordshire, England, surrounded by a substantial moat that remains one of the most impressive defensive features of its kind in the region.
+Broughton Castle is a fortified house situated near Banbury in Oxfordshire, England, originating in the 14th century as a medieval manor house.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1020968.

 Broughton Castle: fortified house and moat is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1020968.